• New York

 The Star Act, re-introduced in early 2021 in both chambers of Congress, is the #7 most cosponsored piece of legislation in the House.
 Veteran service organizations, lawmakers, and veterans have steadily advocated for this legislation that would change the quality of life for some of the country’s most severely disabled veterans.
 Some of these veterans are unable to hold a stable work position due to their combat-related injuries.

-However, Congress is only mandated to consider legislation on the Consensus Calendar prior to September 30.
-For legislation after that date, consideration is voluntary.
+However, Congress is only mandated to consider legislation on the Consensus Calendar prior to Sept.
+30. For legislation after that date, consideration is voluntary.
 With midterms quick approaching, passing the Star Act from the Consensus Calendar would be a political litmus test for constituents headed to the voting booths.
 Lawmakers who haven’t shown public support for the Star Act ahead of the midterms risk potential alienation among veterans and their families.

 Who Hasn’t Cosponsored the Major Richard Star Act?

 Not every lawmaker has signed on as a cosponsor to this legislation designed to improve the lives of affected veterans.
-Some lawmakers, like Sen. Duckworth (D-IL), a combat-disabled veteran who has not cosponsored the legislation to avoid any perceived conflict of interest, would support the bill once it receives a floor vote.
+Some lawmakers, like Sen. Duckworth (D-Ill.), a combat-disabled veteran who has not cosponsored the legislation to avoid any perceived conflict of interest, would support the bill once it receives a floor vote.

-As of October 28th, the following lawmakers are not listed as cosponsors of the Star Act:
+As of Oct.
+28, the following lawmakers are not listed as cosponsors of the Star Act:

 Representatives Who Haven’t Cosponsored the Star Act